 Chapter V – The material girl.
 In our age of feminine empowerment , the women’s conflicted relationship with money and power has become even more complicated.
 We tackle issues like Financial infidelity, Consumerism, Gambling and Prostitution.
 Moreover, we discuss how money issues alter the dating choices of young women.

 Chapter VI – The bad negotiator.
 Due to their ingrained modesty, women have been particularly deficient in negotiating for better terms in the workplace and the public space (including Politics) unlike men who naturally recur to raw Narcissism.
 We tackle issues like Racism, Glass ceiling and cliff, Likeability and Transparency.

 Chapter VII – The Vegan Harta Factor.
-Based on the writings of Michael Balint, Sigmund Freud, Mary Wollstonecraft, Friedrich Engels, Virginia Wolff, Silvia Walby and other thinkers we discuss the enduring damaging tenets of the Patriarchy.
+Based on the writings of Michael Balint, Sigmund Freud, Mary Wollstonecraft, Friedrich Engels, Virginia Wolff, Silvia Walby, Frantz Fanon, Catharine McKinnon and others we discuss the Patriarchy.
 We tackle issues like Poverty, Aporophia, Wage penalty and Double entanglement.

 Epilogue – What do women really want.
 Surmounting past prejudices and wrongs, we must build an energized coalition of educated men and women to foster change.